zachwood0s/blog/_posts/2019-11-15-intro-to-functiona.md

 ### Data Processing

 Functional languages are typically very good at data processing.
-They provide easy ways of filtering, aggregating, sorting and maninpulating lists and list-like structures.
-A lot of this comes from the fact that they support functions as a first class data type.
+They provide easy ways of filtering, aggregating, sorting and manipulating lists and list-like structures.
+A lot of this comes from the fact that they support functions as a first-class data type.
 Because of this, a function can be generalized to accept a function as an argument.
 These are called higher-order functions (we'll look into those later).
-A sort function can then be generalized to accept a “ordering” function.
+A sort function can then be generalized to accept an “ordering” function.
 Or you could apply a function onto each element of a list, also known as the `map` function.

 ### Parallelism

 Because functions cannot produce side effects in a pure language, this makes them very good at dealing with parallelism.
-Functions can all be started in parellel while guaranteeing that they can't effect the overall state of the program.
+Functions can all be started in parallel while guaranteeing that they can't affect the overall state of the program.
 This eliminates a whole class of errors that are typically dealt with in parallel programming.
 Also, because of something called [referential transparency](https://softwareengineering.stackexchange.com/questions/254304/what-is-referential-transparency), it doesn't matter what order they are evaluated in.
 Meaning that every sub-expression can be evaluated in parallel.

 ### Expressivness

 Typically functional code is very concise.
 Programs typically describe "what to do" rather than "how to do".
 Because of this, a lot of the boilerplate code is lost and you're left with a more concise, more expressive result.
-This does make functional languages less beginner friendly, however.
+This does make functional languages less beginner-friendly, however.
 Functions may be only one line long but they'll have a lot of meaning packed into that one line.
 Imperative languages, on the other hand, might produce quite a bit longer code but will typically "spell out" what they are doing.
 We'll see examples of this in the later articles.

 ## Quick Example